 Click here to read about the many accomplishments of ALTA's current and former mentees.

 As we celebrate four successful years of ALTA's Mentorship Program, and after consultation with past mentors, funders, and mentees, we are implementing some changes to make the program even stronger.
 For the 2020 Mentorships, the program timeline will shift.
 Applications will be accepted from September-December, 2019, and the program will run from February-November, 2020, culminating at the ALTA conference in Tucson, AZ.
 There will be a session on ALTA's Awards, Mentorships, and Fellowships (with tips for how to apply) at ALTA42 in Rochester, NY, so please plan to attend!

-The following four 2020 mentorships are confirmed and will be available.
-The four 2020 mentorships are offered by ALTA in partnership with AmazonCrossing, the Hong Kong Poetry Festival Foundation, the Institut Ramon Llull, and The Russian Federation Institute for Literary Translation.
+The following six 2020 mentorships are confirmed and will be available.
+The 2020 mentorships are offered by ALTA in partnership with AmazonCrossing, the Hong Kong Poetry Festival Foundation, the Institut Ramon Llull, the Russian Federation Institute for Literary Translation, and the Literature Translation Institute of Korea.

 - Poetry from Hong Kong, with mentor Jennifer Feeley